CATEGORIES & CRITERIA

 - A detailed description of any diversity and inclusion work, outlining the specific initiatives, programmes, or policies implemented.

 - Concrete examples and, where possible, measurable data demonstrating the positive impact the efforts have had on improving diversity and inclusion within the cycling industry.
-This could include changes in representation, participation, or cultural shifts.

 - How the work serves as an example or inspiration for others in the cycle trade to further diversity and inclusion efforts.